invictus717/MetaTransformer/README.md

 # Citation
 If the code and paper help your research, please kindly cite:
 ```
-@article{zhang2023metatransformer,
-        title={Meta-Transformer: A Unified Framework for Multimodal Learning},
+@article{zhang2023meta,
+  title={Meta-transformer: A unified framework for multimodal learning},
   author={Zhang, Yiyuan and Gong, Kaixiong and Zhang, Kaipeng and Li, Hongsheng and Qiao, Yu and Ouyang, Wanli and Yue, Xiangyu},
-        year={2023},
   journal={arXiv preprint arXiv:2307.10802},
+  year={2023}
 }
 ```
 # License
 This project is released under the [Apache 2.0 license](LICENSE).